Gawen/life/Resume.md

 [Youtube: Black Music Museum in Dakar, Senegal](http://youtu.be/xweL5dYyOYM)

 ### IT & Embedded System Freelancer
-Sunday April 11 2010 to now
+Sunday April 11 2010 to Saturday January 01 2011

 ### Freelance Back-end Developer @ Kitchbi
-Sunday April 11 2010 to now
+Sunday April 11 2010 to Saturday January 01 2011

 [Kitchbi](http://www.kitchbi.com/) is a social network for the family.